Skip to Content

 Fireworks display

-Every year, fireworks displays are put on in Paris and other cities on the evening of 14th of July.
-In Paris, the fireworks show is put on against the backdrop of the Eiffel Tower lit up in red, white and blue.
+Every year, fireworks displays (un spectacle pyrotechnique) are put on in Paris and other cities on the evening of 14th of July.
+In Paris, the fireworks show is put on against the backdrop of la tour Eiffel (Eiffel Tower) lit up in red, white and blue.
 There is also endless partying in the streets.

 Bastille Day Fireworks